lsvng/Optimial-Controller/README.md

 **About**
 ====
 This project contains C++ examples on the implementation of advanced controllers, specifically designed for navigation applications.
-It leverages the principles of Control Law Theory to extract the gain of a system using complex mathematical formulas.
+It leverages the principles of Control Law Theory to extract the system's control input.

 The repository includes three popular and effective controllers: